citygml4j/noise-ade-citygml4j/README.md

 # NoiseADE module for citygml4j
 This is a citygml4j ADE module for the CityGML 2.0 Noise Application Domain Extension (ADE).

+**NOTE:** The NoiseADE module is intended to be used with [citygml4j v2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2) and works fine in this context.
+However, note that citygml4j v2 is in _maintenance mode_ and that the current release of the NoiseADE module _cannot be used_ with the latest [citygml4j v3](https://github.com/citygml4j/citygml4j) development.
+There are currently _no plans to migrate_ the NoiseADE module to citygml4j v3.

+## About the module
-The module is implemented against the `ADEContext` interface of citygml4j introduced in [citygml4j 2.5.0](https://github.com/citygml4j/citygml4j/releases/tag/v2.5.0).
+The module is implemented
+against the `ADEContext` interface of citygml4j introduced in [citygml4j 2.5.0](https://github.com/citygml4j/citygml4j/releases/tag/v2.5.0).
 In contrast to the generic ADE support of citygml4j, which maps ADE content onto a Java DOM representation, the ADE module approach allows for extending the